anquanscan/sec-tools/README.md

 [Richkware](https://github.com/richkmeli/Richkware): Framework for building Windows malware, written in C++
 [LROSecurity](https://github.com/cltc-berkeley/LROSecurity): This guide is intended as an introductory document for low-risk organizations interested in improving their cybersecurity practices.
 Produced by Citizen Clinic at UC Berkeley's Center for Long-Term Cybersecurity.
 An introduction to this guide, and an overview on how to use it, can be seen on TechSoup:
 [CVE-2022-0540-RCE](https://github.com/Pear1y/CVE-2022-0540-RCE): Atlassian Jira Seraph Authentication Bypass RCE（CVE-2022-0540）
 [vulnerability-scanner](https://github.com/loricallum/vulnerability-scanner): A vulnerability detection scanner utility for Solidity smart contracts
+[xlogin](https://github.com/Crakem/xlogin): Lightweight, secure and login like console display manager for X